harryganz/harryganz.github.io/about.markdown

 permalink: /about/
 ---

-Harry Ganz is a Software Developer living in the Northeast U.S. Before working in Software, he worked as a Scientist at the National Oceanic and Atmospheric administration, studying reef fish species in South Florida.
-He still enjoys using R to answer practical questions, like how much he can expect to pay for a house.
-Sometimes, he finds time to be a DM for a D&D group, and also likes SCUBA diving and fishing.
-Most of his time, though, is spent taking care of family.
+Hi.
+I am Harry Ganz.
+I am a software developer living in the Northeast U.S. I created this website as a way of collecting some of my personal projects and to share some of the things that I have learned about software development and data modeling with others.

-If you want to look at some of his projects that he might not want to post on this website, take a look at his [github account](https://github.com/harryganz).
+If you want to look at some of his projects that I might not want to post on this website, take a look at his [github account](https://github.com/harryganz).